You wouldn’t want to get on James Edward Avery’s bad side.

 And Avery, who accuses the county of selectively enforcing codes, said he’s eager to fight.

-Meanwhile, his neighbors say they are desperate for relief.
+Meanwhile, his neighbors are desperate for relief.

 “We as a neighborhood need your assistance in protecting our property values, integrity of our personal beliefs and safety of the families in the neighborhood,” Rasulina said in his letter urging Ellis to intervene.